rTiGd2/ParXive/README.md

 - `repair` — Attempt repair (stub; Stage 2 will implement reconstruction).
   - `parx repair .parx/manifest.json .`

-- `outer-decode` — Inspect a file for a ParX index trailer and validate CRC.
+- `outer-decode` — Inspect a file for a ParXive index trailer and validate CRC.
   - `parx outer-decode file.bin`

 - `split` — Split a file into N parts as `part-XXX.bin` in an output dir.